 Hi Victoria, I spent some time on your site and it looks fabulous.
 Sometimes people need a COMPLETE change in life and it looks like you have made a change that is working well for you!

-During summer 2013, my friend m!nx!e from the Midwest trekked to Sedona with her sister.
+During summer 2013, my best friend m!nx!e trekked to Sedona with her sister.
 For my birthday that September, m!nx!e created a travel brochure just for me that artfully pictured Sedona landscapes and chronicled their adventures there.
-I was intrigued by the way m!nx!e described their hike in Boynton Canyon vortex, during which a kindhearted hiker appeared out of nowhere and gave them heart-shaped rocks.
+I was intrigued by the way m!nx!e described their hike in Boynton Canyon vortex, during which a kindhearted hiker appeared out of nowhere and gave them some exceptional heart-shaped rocks.

 Enclosed with the brochure she created for me, m!nx!e gifted me with a red rock she picked up during her hike in Boynton Canyon.
 She'd taken the stone home and asked her husband stuART to whittle it into a heart shape for me.

 In retrospect, if "all that other stuff" hadn't happened, I probably would not have opened my mind to other possibilities elsewhere.
 And as the details of my relocation fell magically in place, the heart-shaped stone played a mystical part.

 As we reached Boynton Canyon Vista trailhead, we could hear Robert playing his flute.
 When we reached the summit, we found a safe perch on the rocky ledge, cradled within the exposed, brawny roots of a twisted Juniper tree.
 We both watched in awe as Robert balanced cross-legged atop the rock formation known as "Kachina Woman" and played his melodious flute tunes.
 Later, Robert scrambled down from the formation and gifted us both with a heart rock that, as he explains it, "embodies the energy of the vortex and represents unconditional love."

 Yet again, I find joy and inspiration from these heart-shaped "milestones" that likewise inspired Happiness on the Rocks.